marianobarragan/twitter-apps/README.md

 Mariano Barragán

-The solution for this challengue is composed of various applications, which are described in the attached PDF.
+The solution for this challenge is composed of various applications, which are described in the attached PDF.

 To be able to meet the deadline, I wasn't able to complete the docker-compose.yml.
 This is the WIP version: